andrewb435/gameKey-STL/README.md

 Printing Notes:
 The middle and ring finger assemblies are identical.
 Index is the same, but with a special MainA part to allow the addon to attach.
 Pinky is a 100% mirror of the Index, with every involved printed part being mirrored.

+All printed parts are unique with the exception of 2 Finger_MainA and Finger_MainB for the Middle and Ring fingers, and the button paddles - 4 of the short button paddles, and 19 of the long paddles.

 The palm rest may need support in the center depending on your printers bridging capability.
 The thumb cluster front and back need supports.

 Assembly notes